fartec0/nego-drama/README.md

             `o@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@o'
 ```

-A professional-grade quantum computing UI framework built with Gradio, providing interactive visualization and manipulation of quantum algorithms and simulations.
+A professional-grade quantum computing UI framework built with Gradio, providing interactive visualization and manipulation of quantum algorithms and simulations with integrated AI capabilities.

 ## Features